 Thank you, Meghan and Evan, for partnering to transform lives!

 ALL SMILES FOR NGONG ROAD CHILDREN AND THEIR FAMILIES.
-The year 2017 started with a bang at Ngong Road Children Association (NRCA).
+The year 2017 started with a bang at Ngong Road Children’s Foundation (NRCF).
 A total of 260 families and their children received a New Year’s present of food packs comprising of a full chicken, 4kgs of maize flour, 1 kg of sugar, 1 kg of rice ,1 kg of beans and 1 kg of cooking fat.
 The package is so appreciated since majority of the parents are manual laborers who earn below a dollar a day.
 It was all smiles for the children and their families since they were going to have a meal that most had not enjoyed for a long time.
-One woman was heard saying, “I am very grateful to Ngong road Children Association since I am going to have chicken with my family, a delicacy I have not had for the past two years.”
+One woman was heard saying, “I am very grateful to Ngong Road Children’s Foundation since I am going to have chicken with my family, a delicacy I have not had for the past two years.”

-The event was special since it brought together all the families, the NRCA Board of Directors, NRCA staff, BIMEDA Managers and Chris Adams, one of our top Kenya sponsors and donors.
-We are very grateful to: BIMEDA and Kenchic who jointly donated 260 chickens, NRCA and Karibu Loo Limited (KLL) Board Chairs Rajpreet and Raj Bains who jointly donated maize flour, Chris Adams, Langata West Primary School, Jonathan Njeru and Ben Waweru who jointly donated sugar, rice, beans and cooking fat.
+The event was special since it brought together all the families, the NRCF Board of Directors, NRCF staff, BIMEDA Managers and Chris Adams, one of our top Kenya sponsors and donors.
+We are very grateful to: BIMEDA and Kenchic who jointly donated 260 chickens, NRCF and Karibu Loo Limited (KLL) Board Chairs Rajpreet and Raj Bains who jointly donated maize flour, Chris Adams, Langata West Primary School, Jonathan Njeru and Ben Waweru who jointly donated sugar, rice, beans and cooking fat.
 Without our supporters, the day will not have been a possible.

 Plans for Improving School Relationships

 Some supporters do not realize that we do not run our own schools, Rather we’ve found it more beneficial to partner with schools in the local area who show good student outcomes.